An essay by Contributing Editor Susan Humphreys

 Most of the monotheistic religions in the world teach that God revealed moral, ethical and religioius teachings to humans through revelation.
 However, most Deists believe that once God created the universe, including its laws, and set it in motion, God then disengaged and hasn't been involved in the universe since.
-Development of religious, ethical, and moral criteria are a human responsibility.
+Development of religious, ethical, and moral criteria are a human activity and responsibility.

 The Watchmaker Argument:

 Deism.com's first argument for God’s existence is called the "watchmaker argument."
 It was introduced by William Paley in 1802.
 2